Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 the changing of settings.
 Specifically you can set the timeout value for certain commands, add user-defined user extensions to base set of Selenium commands, and you can specify the format (language) used when saving your scripts.
 The Help menu is the standard Firefox Help menu.
-The Sel-IDE runs within a Firefox browser window and therefore displays the standard Firefox Help menu.
+The Selenium-IDE runs within a Firefox browser window and therefore displays the standard Firefox Help menu.
 There is nothing specific to Selenium-IDE in the Help menu.